Ross-Byrne/Data_API_Project/README.md

 This would return an array of any park that has any type of pitch listed in its facilities section.

 #### Multiple Filters
-To search for parks in a more complex fasion, by using more then one filter, is just as easy as using one filter.
+To search for parks in a more complex fashion, by using more then one filter, is just as easy as using one filter.

 *http://galwayparksapi.com/parks/?[filter]=[parameter]&[filter]=[parameter]*